Hospitality Management FAQs

 No. As a community college, we have open access.

 I was in the military, would this be a good program for me?

 We would say yes.
 We just had a veteran graduate who transferred to Cal State East Bay.
 College as a whole has tremendous support for veterans.

-Do I need to be a major in Hospitality Management to take classes?
+Do I need to major in Hospitality Management to take classes?